 Well actually, the really interesting bit is that they created a torrent of some of the breached accounts so that anyone could go and grab a copy.
 Ouch.
 Remember these are innocent customers’ usernames and passwords so we’re talking pretty serious data here.
 There’s no need to delve into everything Sony did wrong here, that’s both mostly obvious and not the objective of this post.

 I thought it would be interesting to take a look at password practices from a real data source.
-I spend a bit of time writing about how people and software manage passwords and often talk about thing like entropy and reuse, but are these really discussion worthy topics?
+I spend a bit of time writing about how people and software manage passwords and often talk about things like entropy and reuse, but are these really discussion worthy topics?
 I mean do people generally get passwords right anyway and regularly use long, random, unique strings?
 We’ve got the data – let’s find out.

 What’s in the torrent